mhedgpeth/mhedgpeth.github.io/_drafts/policyfiles.md

 database = node['myapp'][Chef::Config.policy_group]['database']
 ```

+If you have a lot of legacy cookbooks that depend on the node environment, or if you simply don't want to deal with the hierarchy mentioned above, the [poise-hoist](https://github.com/poise/poise-hoist) cookbook will do a lot of the work for you by merging this hierarchy to a higher level.
+This means that your environment specific attributes can be used the way they always were, except now they're declared right next to the run list and promoted through your pipeline.

 ## Creation of the Policyfile.lock.json file

 Now that you have a declaration of what you want to run on a machine, it's time to create a point in time snapshot of *specific* dependencies Chef will use on a node.
 This is your actual policy and it is stored in your `Policyfile.lock.json` file.
 This is the file that your node will read to pull dependencies down and run them locally.